How To Install and Secure phpMyAdmin on Ubuntu 16.04

 Step One — Install phpMyAdmin

-To get started, we can simply install phpMyAdmin from the default Ubuntu repositories.
+To get started, we will install phpMyAdmin from the default Ubuntu repositories.

 We can do this by updating our local package index and then using the